Hoshaiah/demo-commit/cs-facts.md

 - **2025-12-05:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.
 - **2025-12-05:** The halting problem is undecidable: no general algorithm can tell if any program will stop.
 - **2025-12-05:** Floating-point can't represent 0.1 exactly, which is why 0.1 + 0.2 != 0.3 in most languages.
+- **2025-12-05:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.